tjworks/tapdata-docs-en/docs/prerequisites/files/excel.md

 # Excel

 Excel is a wide range of data statistics and data analysis software.
-Tapdata Cloud supports reading Excel files stored on local, FTP, SFTP, SMB, or S3FS to meet a variety of data flow needs.
+Tapdata supports reading Excel files stored on local, FTP, SFTP, SMB, or S3FS to meet a variety of data flow needs.

 This article describes how to connect to Excel data source on Tapdata Cloud.